smyrgeorge/lexis/README.md

 #### Batch Convert PDFs to Markdown

 Process all PDFs in a directory.
-The Python version is recommended as it loads docling models only once, making it much faster for multiple files.

-**Python version (recommended):**
 ```bash
 # Basic usage
 python scripts/pdf_to_md.py <directory_path>